Apollotried/db-assistant/README.md

 - **RAG (Retrieval Augmented Generation)** for safety rules enforcement
 - **JWT Authentication** with Spring Security
 - **Automated Service Generation** from OpenAPI specs
+- Dockerized Infrastructure for databases and vector storage

 ## 📋 How It Works